 Overview: Wigginton is a big-time scorer who hails from Canada but has made his reputation at mighty Oak Hill on the high school level.
 Lewis is a tough and physical wing slasher while McNeill is a bouncy perimeter scorer and driver who has a big upside.

 Overview: Despite a coaching change and some attrition, the Illini and Brad Underwood have landed a trio of guards that fit his style of play.
 Smith, Frazier and Williams can all play the one of the two and it wouldn't be a surprise if the trio played extended minutes together during their careers.
+Eboigbodin is a raw big man with some athleticism who initially signed with UIC.

 Overview: A Norman native, Young is a big time shooter from deep and a huge recruiting win over conference rival Kansas.
 Manek is a slender big with shooting touch while the Finland native Pöllä adds size and strength in the post.